hengtseChou/Taiwanese-ASR-with-ESPNET/README.md

   <img src="https://github.com/Deep-Learning-NYCU/taiwanese-speech-recognition-using-espnet-toolkit-A112092/blob/main/img/task2/acc.png?raw=true" alt="acc-task2"/>
 </p>

 The accuracy grows faster than task 1 over epochs.
+The increment is not significant after the 24th epoch, so maybe we can set a lower number of maximum epoch to save time.

 <p align="center">
   <img src="https://github.com/Deep-Learning-NYCU/taiwanese-speech-recognition-using-espnet-toolkit-A112092/blob/main/img/task2/loss.png?raw=true" alt="loss-task2"/>
 </p>

-The improvement can also be noticed in loss.
+The improvement can also be noticed in the loss.

 <p align="center">
   <img src="https://github.com/Deep-Learning-NYCU/taiwanese-speech-recognition-using-espnet-toolkit-A112092/blob/main/img/task2/wer.png?raw=true" alt="wer-task2"/>
 </p>

-The wer in task 2 converges more faster and is more stable.
+The convergence of wer in task 2 is more faster and stable.

 ### Result

-The final public wer scoring over the testing data is **0.57022**, which has out-performed the model we trained in task 1.
+The final wer scoring over the testing data:
+  - Public: 0.57022
+  - Private: 0.56481

+Both scoring are better than task 1.
+It shows that combining a pre-trained model can improve the performance of a ASR task.

 ## Task 3